chinonyeagbor/Information-Systems-Databases/README.md

 # Information-Systems-Databases
 ## Noah's Pet Clinic Database Project
 ### Overview
-Welcome to my project on Noah's Pet Clinic!
+Noah's Pet Clinic Project!
 This case study focuses on the design and implementation of a database management system to effectively handle pet consultations and appointments.
 Through this project, I explored various aspects of database management, including entity integrity, functional requirements, and SQL query implementation, all while addressing specific constraints provided in the scenario.

 ### Learning Outcomes
 Describe emerging technologies: I analyzed the architecture, protocols, and fundamental principles of information systems relevant to the case study.